WesWedding/sta-enhanced/CONTRIBUTING.md

-# Helping the develop STA Enhanced Plugin
+# Help develop the STA Enhanced Plugin
 Thanks for investing your time in contributing to our project!

 These are some general guidelines to follow when making a contribution.